fltk/fltk/README.txt

     the package manager of your (Linux, Unix, macOS) operating system.

-GENERAL QUESTIONS
+General Questions

     To join the FLTK mailing list, go to the following web page:

         https://groups.google.com/forum/#!forum/fltkgeneral

-    You can find detailed instructions on how you can register for the mailing list (even w/o a Google account) at the bottom of this page:
+    Detailed instructions on how to register for the mailing list (even without a Google account) can be found further down on this page:

         https://www.fltk.org/newsgroups.php